harry976/LiquorPediaAPI/README.md

 "ReadCocktailsForTag": will return all cocktails that are linked to a tag.
 Takes "string tagName" as a parameter

-"ReadUserFavourites": will return all cocktail IDs linked to a user account.
+"ReadUserFavourites": will return all cocktail IDs, cocktail name, cocktail picture and units linked to a user account.
 Takes "string currentEmail" as a parameter

 "ReadUserFlags": will return all flags (notification and age) linked to a user account.
 Takes "string currentEmail" as a parameter